 My active little baby now kicks me in the ribs.
 Ouch!

-Now what's it like for you to be 29 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 29 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!